Alicexplore/Alicexplore/README.md

 <div>
-I discovered {coding} lately &&  I absolutely love it.<br /> Now I'm trying to create cool stuff {🕶} and continue to improve my skills with all I see, learn or trying out, with enthusiasm and passion. <br />
+I discovered {coding} lately &&  I absolutely love it.<br /> Now I'm trying to create cool stuff {🕶} and continue to improve my skills with all I see, <br /> learn or trying out, always with enthusiasm and passion. <br />
 I am currently learning Software Development since october 2022 @AdaTechSchool.
 </div>
 <br />